CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Add-Myself-Dedicated-Workspace-for-Instructors-readme.md

 # Add Myself - Dedicated Workspace for Instructors

-This feature allow instructors to add themselves to get their own workspace.
+This feature allows instructors to create their own workplace by adding themselves.

 1. First navigate to Users page by clicking on **Users** button.